April 1, 2023

 Ever notice how when they go on PTO, you suddenly have more meetings? you suddenly feel "tired."

-That’s because they’re the ones actually doing the work while you go volunteering then credit-grabbing.
+Cause they’re the ones actually doing the work while you go volunteering them then credit-grabbing.

 At least, compensate properly.